skye-platts/creative-computing-project-22.23/README.md

 - What privelliges do different voices afford?
 - How will computer intelligence understand complexities in humanity beyond discreet labels?
 - How can we create universally accessible computer-human interactions?

+Through observation of many users interactions with the effect, a common theme of gender performance emerges.